ademguney/AlgorithmExercises/README.md

-# Solutions for Hackerrank, LeetCode, Google(Random) challenges.
+# Solutions for Codility, Hackerrank, LeetCode, Google(Random) challenges.
 Hi everyone, these are my solutions, it may not be the most correct approach.
 Please do not hesitate to suggest.

 <p align="center">